 There were several dishes that were on the menu:

 - Fava Soup– A thick soup made from dried split fava beans.
 Before the grinding process, they look very similar to lentils.

 - Pastitsada – The main dish consisting of rooster legs that have been deboned.

 - Santorini Salad – A type of Greek salad with simple ingredients and very easy to make.

 - Handmade Milk Pie – A super delicious dessert that’s like a custard in a light-medium bread dough.
 And drizzled with honey!

-If you recall, both Lars and Anya are vegan, and it was great that Yoleni’s is vegan-friendly, and with some slight modifications, Katerina arranged dishes that the kids would eat.
+It was great that Yoleni’s is vegan-friendly, and with some slight modifications, Katerina arranged dishes that the kids would eat.
 Very accommodating, and a nice touch to the whole meal.

 Cooking the food

 Watching Katerina at work was pretty amazing.
 I don’t know how many times she’s made these various dishes, but it must be a lot because she made it look so easy!
 A few interesting things about the cooking in general:

 The Pastitsada specifically calls out the use of rooster, as compared to hen legs (it can also be made with beef).
 I don’t think I’d ever had rooster, so I’ll admit I was a tad worried.
 Plus, this dish also included a very strong spice mix called spetsieriko.
 In fact, it is so strong you only season one side of the meat.